EffectOrientedProgramming/book/Chapters/04_Initialization.md

       BreadStoreBought()
 ```

-{{ TODO: Needs some refactoring }}

 In this book, we follow the Scala practice of preferring `case` classes over ordinary classes.
 `case` classes are immutable by default and automatically provide commonly-needed functionality.
+You aren't required to use `case` classes to work with the Effect system, but they provide valuable conveniences.

+The companion object `BreadStoreBought` contains a single method called `layer`.
+This produces a special kind of Effect: the `ZLayer`.
+`ZLayer`s are what the Effect System uses to automatically inject and validate dependencies *at compile time*.
+Your experience will actually be inside your IDE---when you do something problematic your IDE will immediately notify you with a useful error message.

+There's something new here: `succeed`.
+We need to cheat a little and take some information from the [Failure](05_Failure.md) chapter, which is the next one.
+In that chapter, you'll learn that every returned Effect contains information about whether that Effect is successful or has failed.
+Each step along the way, that information is checked, and if it fails the operation is short-circuited and the failure information is produced.
+This way you won't have failures randomly propagating through your system, as you do with exceptions.

+Sometimes you need to be able to say, "Here's the answer and it's OK."
+The `succeed` method produces such an Effect; it is available for both regular `ZIO`s as well as `ZLayers` (There is also a `fail` method to produce a failed Effect).
+So what `layer` does is create a `BreadStoreBought` object and turns it into a successful `ZLayer` Effect.

-The companion object `Dough` creates a `ZLayer`, which you can think of as a more-powerful constructor.
+You can also think of a `ZLayer` as a more-powerful constructor.
-Calling `fresh` produces a new instance of `Dough` within a `ZLayer`.
+Calling `layer` produces a new instance of `BreadStoreBought` within a `ZLayer`.
-This `ZLayer` provides the `Dough` instance as a dependency to any other Effect that needs it.
+This `ZLayer` provides the `BreadStoreBought` instance as a dependency to any other Effect that needs it.

-Looking at the code from the inside out, the `defer` block executes the `printLine` Effect by calling `.run`, but does *not* call `.run` for `Dough`.
-The result of the `defer` is an Effect, because `defer` always produces an Effect.
-In ZIO all managed Effects are contained in ZIO objects.
-Thus, all Effectful functions return a ZIO object.

-This ZIO is passed to `ZLayer.fromZIO` which produces a `ZLayer` object (which is also a ZIO) containing a `Dough` object.

-## Provide Dependencies

-{{ TODO: Move up to initial example }}

-`Dough.fresh` produces a `ZLayer` containing a `Dough` for use as a dependency by other Effects.
-How is that dependency provided?

-If an Effect requires a dependency
-We must provide all required dependencies to an Effect before you can run it.
+Now we're ready to incorporate the `BreadStoreBought` dependency into a program:

 ```scala 3 mdoc:runzio
 import zio.*